The Problem with AI-Optimised Candidates

 How to identify real capability in an AI-enhanced hiring market

-Generative AI has changed the hiring process, and not just for employers, but also for candidates.
+Generative AI has changed the hiring process, not just for employers but also for candidates.
 Resumes are more polished, cover letters are more compelling, and interview answers are more refined and rehearsed.
 On the surface, this looks like progress.
 Candidates are presenting better, applications are clearer and the overall standard appears higher.
 But beneath that, something important has changed.

 Candidates are starting to look the same